 The Miami Herald, Sunday, July 4, 1976, 14-L. Straight, William M. "Dr. Jacob Ernst Brecht: Missionary, physician, and friend to the Seminoles."

 Journal of the Florida Medical Association, v.80, n.9, Sept.
 1993, p.
 605-612.
 "Unforgotten threat: Florida Seminoles in the Civil War."

 Florida Historical Quarterly, v.69, p.300.
 West, Patsy.
 "Reflections--Slavery's ugly legacy."

 Seminole Tribune, March 14, 1997, p.3.
 "The white man's ways are catching up with Florida's Seminoles."

 Tampa Bay Times (formerly titled St. Petersburg Times), October 19, 1969, p.18-26.
 Websites

-For FY2021-22, the percentage of total costs for the State Library Services program financed with federal money is 66%; the federal dollar amount to be spent on the program is $1,656,577.
-This program does not receive any non-governmental funding.
+For FY2022-23, the percentage of total costs for the State Library and Statewide Resource Sharing program financed with federal money is 66%; the federal dollar amount to be spent on the program is $1,465,913.
+Local match, which includes non-governmental funding, is $742,070.31.